h2oai/h2o-world-2014-training/tutorials/streaming/storm/README.md

 ![](images/ij_10.png)

-In order to use the GBMPojo class, we add a bolt to our H2OStormStarter which has the following code:
+In order to use the GBMPojo class, our PredictionBolt in H2OStormStarter has the following "execute" block:

 ```
     @Override public void execute(Tuple tuple) {
-      GBMPojo p = new GBMPojo();  // instantiate a new GBMPojo object
+      GBMPojo p = new GBMPojo();

       // get the input tuple as a String[]
       ArrayList<String> vals_string = new ArrayList<String>();